mashu3/tkface/README.md

 **Restore the "face" to your Tkinter!**

-A multilingual GUI extension library for Tkinter (tkinter) - bringing back the "face" (interface) that Tkinter left behind.
+A multilingual GUI extension library for Tkinter (tkinter) - bringing back the "face" (interface) that Tkinter left behind. **Built with zero external dependencies, using only Python's standard library.**

 ---

 ## 📖 Overview

 Tkface is a Python library designed to restore and enhance the "face" (user interface) of Tkinter.
 While Tkinter is a powerful toolkit, its dialogs and user-facing components are minimal and lack friendly interfaces.
-Tkface fills this gap with multilingual dialogs, advanced message boxes, and Windows-specific features.
+Tkface fills this gap with multilingual dialogs, advanced message boxes, and Windows-specific features. **The library is built entirely with Python's standard library, requiring no external dependencies.**

 - **Completing the Interface**: Tkinter stands for "Tk **inter**face," providing a powerful core for building GUIs.
 Tk**face** is designed to complement it by providing the user-facing components—the "**face**"—that are essential for a polished user experience but not built into the standard library.
 It extends Tkinter with ready-to-use, multilingual dialogs and widgets, letting you build sophisticated, user-friendly applications with less effort.
 - **Vibe Coding**: Developed with a "Vibe Coding" approach-prioritizing developer joy, rapid prototyping, and a sense of fun.
 The codebase is hackable, readable, and easy to extend—and so is this document.